mcfnord/cem/src/ref/gal-nov14.md

 Another discipline technique I used was the removal of internet, using a plug that was visible but out of Chloe’s reach.
-I explained to Chloe that the “no no game,” a form of obstructionism I believe she learned and continues to learn from Donna Mairs, would result in immediate unplugging of the internet.
+I explained to Chloe that “the no no game,” a form of obstructionism I believe she learned and continues to learn from Donna Mairs, would result in immediate unplugging of the internet.
 There was no double-standard at work with this technique, because the plug turned off internet for everyone.
 Chloe